Power moments of Kloosterman sums: Introduction

 So it suffices to study the power moments for Kloosterman sums for prime power modulus $q=p^r$.
 The case when $q=p$ is a prime (and thus $r=1$) has been studied extensively in the literature from different points of views, see Robba \cite{Robba}, Katz \cite{Katz}, Evans \cite{Evans}, and Fu-Wan \cite{FuWan05}\cite{FuWan10} and the references listed there.
-The relevant results will be summarized in Sections $2$ and $3$.
 The goal of this paper is to try to understand $S_n(p^r)$ when $r>1$.
 Our main result is the following explicit formula for $S_n(p^r)$ if $r$ is suitably large.

 \begin{theorem} Let $n\geq 1$ be odd.
 If $p$ is odd and $r > \log_p n +1$, then $S_n(p^r)=0$.
 If $p=2$, then $S_n(2^r)=0$ for all $r >1$. \end{theorem}

 \begin{theorem} Let $n\geq 2 $ be even.
 If $p$ is odd and $r> \log_p \frac{n}{2} +1$, then